 Radiation safety.
 Interventional radiologists use imaging equipment to treat your condition.
 Many of these technologies expose you to some degree of radiation in order to see inside your body.
 The use of radiation in diagnosing and treating patients has significantly advanced...read more

-Coordinated, longitudinal care.
+Coordinated, clinical care.
 As clinical care physicians, interventional radiologists are more than just specialists who perform a procedure to treat your medical problem or disease.
 They practice coordinated care, in clinics and on collaborative teams...read more